 Audits can give you a better understanding of the full scope of your marketing efforts or various aspects of it (SEO, attorney content marketing, social media, PPC, email newsletters, legal podcasts, etc.) Rather than a one-off, one-and-done audit, aim for regular assessments (quarterly or bi-annually) to gather data, stay on top of your efforts, and track your key performance indicators.
 After you review the results of your audit, you can adapt and improve.
 Many law firms are surprised to see how small changes in their marketing initiatives can significantly improve attorney lead generation, conversion, and overall ROI.

 B2B Versus B2C Employment Law Marketing

 One unique aspect of employment law firms is the segmented client base.
-Employment law firms may predominantly or strictly represent employers (companies) or employees (consumers) - or they may represent both.
+Good employment law firm marketing companies understand the distinction between representing employers (companies) and employees (consumers).
 These client groups are distinct and different, as are marketing campaigns aimed at them.
 The marketing message is different and separate for marketing targeted at individual employees vs. corporations and businesses.

 Business-to-Consumer Marketing (B2C Marketing)